ankitjain-1/puzzle-game/README.md

 # Puzzle Game

-Clone this repo and run `npm install` or `yarn install` in the root directory of this folder.
+Clone this repo and run `npm install` or `yarn install` in the root directory.

 Then run `npm start` or `yarn start`.